mpewsey/ManiaMap/README.md

 ## Installation

 The modules of this package are distributed as DLL files.
 The latest files can be downloaded from [Releases](https://github.com/mpewsey/ManiaMap/releases/latest).
+Simply reference these files in your project and import from the `MPewsey.ManiaMap` namespace.

 ## Dependencies